Small Bowel Resection

 Reasons for Procedure

-This procedure may be done to treat the following conditions:
+This surgery may be done to treat a variety of conditions, such as:

 Prior to Procedure